eloqdata/eloq-website/website/eloqkv/docker-deploy.md

 4) OK
 ```

-You'll notice that even in a cluster, `MULTI EXEC` operates normally without hiccup, just as in a single node setup.
+You might notice that even in a cluster, MULTI EXEC functions smoothly, just as it would in a single-node setup.